Supravisor/Perpetual-calendar/README.md

 New Year holidays, Easter, birthday of the reigning Sovereign, Labour Day, Anzac Day, Christmas and Boxing days, are automatically added by the script.

-Regional holidays are not fully listed in the app.
+Regional holidays are fully listed in the application.

 Matariki, the celebration of a star cluster rising, marks the beginning of the new year in the Māori lunar calendar.
 Matariki needs manual resetting each year.